 Management has taken appropriate steps in order to maintain the continuity of operations and client delivery during the COVID-19 pandemic and continue to closely monitor risks.
-Appropriate plans were implemented by SSGA, the main outsourcing partner of the Company.
-The work from home environment has been in operation for more than 11 months with no significant operational incidents reported.
+Appropriate plans were implemented by SSGAL, the main outsourcing partner of the Company.
+The hybrid work environment has been in operation for more than 2 years with no significant operational incidents reported.